COMP122/01-first-assignment/README.md

      git commit -m 'creating file'
      ```

-  1. Test to see if you assignment passes the minimal requirements:
+  1. Test to see if you assignment passes the first set of requirements, adding your Name and Account information.
      ```
      make
      ```

-  1. Pull the current contents of your remote repository:
-     ```
-     git pull
-     ```

   1. Push the current contents of your local repository to remote repository:
      ```
-     git push
+     git pull     # get into the habit of doing a git pull first to ensure you are in sync. git push
      ```